 The Cheshire Chicken Coop is designed, manufactured and marketed by ourselves in response to the poor quality impractical budget coops that are currently flooding the market.

 We have gone to great lengths to produce a durable robust coop that is practical to use while meeting the needs of laying chickens. – That was a big enough challenge on its own but then we had to find a way of manufacturing it at a price that would be competitive with the cheap imports.
 After three years of design, material sourcing and setup of the manufacturing process we are confident we have achieved all our aims.
-The first coops have been in use for over two years and we are delighted with their performance.
+The first coops have been in use for over five years and we are delighted with their performance.

-As an introductory offer we are offering the coop, with or without the run, fully assembled and including three point of lay chickens in the price.
+Introductory offer continues. - We are offering the coop, with or without the run, fully assembled and including three point of lay chickens in the price.
 The coop/run can be broken down to a flat pack if required (see dimensions).

 Coop With Run